Programs

 - Off-season: ~2 hrs/week in-person + independent learning

-- Build season (Jan–Apr): Doubles, including weekday meetings & weekend sessions
+- Build season (Jan–Apr): intensive — weekday meetings & weekend sessions

-We didn't start with 120-pound robots.
-Like many successful FRC teams, we built our foundation one season at a time—learning, growing, and developing the mentorship and infrastructure needed to sustain a competitive robotics program for the long haul.
+We didn't start with 115-pound robots.
+Like many successful FIRST teams, we built our foundation one season at a time—learning, growing, and developing the mentorship and infrastructure needed to sustain a competitive robotics program for the long haul.

 FIRST LEGO League (FLL)